+Item Numbers 1.a. - 6.d.
 If you need extra space to provide any additional information within this application, use the space provided in Part 10.
-If you need more space than what is provided, you may make copies of this page to complete and file with this application.
-Include your name and A-Number (if any) at the top of each sheet; indicate the Page Number, Part Number, and Item Number to which your answer refers; and sign and date each sheet.
+Additional Information.
+If you need more space than what is provided in Part 10., you may make copies of Part 10. to complete and file with your application, or attach a separate sheet of paper.
+Type or print your name and A-Number (if any) at the top of each sheet; indicate the Page Number, Part Number, and Item Number to which your answer refers; and sign and date each sheet.